oraxen/documentation/faq.md

 If you are a player: yes Oraxen is using a server resource pack which does not replace anything: you can still use your own.
 If you are a server owner who is already using a resourcepack: yes but you'll need to integrate your pack in Oraxen (just drag and drop your files in the /pack folder of Oraxen) ...or integrate the oraxen pack with yours (but then you'ld have to do it everytime and that's a little stupid).

+## I use Bungee/Velocity but the pack keeps reloading when players switch servers?

+This is because the player technically leaves one server and joins another.
+Therefore, Minecraft removes and sends the resourcepack.\
+If you want to prevent this you can get [BungeePackLayer](https://www.spigotmc.org/resources/%E2%9C%82%EF%B8%8F-bungee-pack-layer-optimize-resource-pack-sending.94978/).\
+This is a Bungee/Velocity plugin which will prevent the pack from being resent, unless it is different.\
+A pack will be different if the config files on all servers are not identical.\

+## All my furniture broke?
+This is probably because Oraxen did not load when the server was started.\
+Thus any furniture with barriers would break when loaded.\
+To fix this, you can get [FurnitureBreakProtection](https://www.spigotmc.org/resources/oraxenfurniturebreakprotection.106015/).\
+This is an addon we made to prevent this in case Oraxen should somehow fail to load.\
+It also has a command, `/oraxen_fix_furniture <radius>` to fix furniture that was broken by this issue.

 ## Can I disable the default assets and configs Oraxen comes with?
 Yes, as of Oraxen 1.144.0, `settings.yml` contains options to disable both of these.\
 Note: Required configs and assets will still be generated, but most is disabled.